-In the bowl of a stand mixer, combine the water, 1 teaspoon of sugar, and yeast, letting it sit for about 5 minutes (or until sugar and yeast are dissolved).
+- In the bowl of a stand mixer using the paddle attachment, combine the water, 1 teaspoon of sugar, and yeast, letting it sit for about 5 minutes (or until sugar and yeast are dissolved).
 (Note, this will be a thick mixture)

-Add in the remaining sugar, milk, butter, and salt and stir.
+- Add in the remaining sugar, milk, 6 tablespoons butter, and salt and mix until just combined.

-Add the flour to the yeast mixture, beating with the flat beater for about 3 minutes at medium-high speed.
+- Add the flour to the yeast mixture, and mix for about 3 minutes at medium-high speed.
 Scrape the dough into the center of the bowl.

-Cover the dough with a clean kitchen towel and let it rise for 1-2 hours (or until doubled in size).
+- Cover the dough with a clean kitchen towel or plastic wrap and let it rise in a warm place for 1-2 hours (or until doubled in size).

-Round each piece into a smooth ball and place it on the greased pan, evenly spaced.
+- Round each piece into a smooth ball and place in the prepared baking dish, evenly spaced.

-Cover the rolls with a kitchen towel and let them rise for about 30 minutes.
-They should be nice and puffy.
+- Cover the rolls with a kitchen towel and let them rise in a warm place for about 30 minutes, or until about doubled.

-Preheat the oven to 350°F when the rolls are just about done rising.
+- Preheat the oven to 350°F when the rolls are nearing the end of their rise time.

-Remove from the oven and brush with melted butter.
-Let them cool a bit before turning them out onto a wire rack.
+- Remove from the oven and brush with the remaining tablespoon of melted butter.
 Serve warm with the cinnamon honey butter.

 CINNAMON HONEY BUTTER

-In a small bowl, combine the butter, confectioners' sugar, honey, and cinnamon.
-Mix with a mixer or by hand until well blended.
-Serve with the rolls.
+- In a medium bowl, using a hand mixer on medium speed, add the butter, confectioners' sugar, honey, and cinnamon.
+Beat the ingredients together until fully incorporated.
+Serve with the warm rolls.

 You can tag me at @iamhomesteader.